Agnes Higgins award, maternal-fetal nutrition

 2010: David Barker, MD, PhD, FRS

 Dr. Barker is Professor of Clinical Epidemiology, University of Southampton, UK, and Professor, Department of Cardiovascular Medicine, Oregon Health and Science University.
-David Barker trained as a physician at Guy’s Hospital, London, and thereafter at the Queen Elizabeth Centre, Birmingham.
-After 3 years in Uganda, he moved to the University of Southampton in 1972.
-Until 2003 he was Director of the Medical Research Council Environmental Epidemiology Unit and a Consultant Physician at Southampton University Hospitals.
 Dr. Barker’s research focuses on how a baby’s nutrition and growth in the womb determines its health in adult life.
 Studies by his MRC Unit showed that people who had a low birth weight or were stunted at birth are at increased risk of coronary heart disease and related disorders, such as hypertension, diabetes and stroke.
 This led to the ‘fetal origins hypothesis’ which proposes that coronary heart disease originates through responses to under nutrition during fetal life and infancy, which permanently change the body’s structure, physiology and metabolism.
-The hypothesis is strongly supported by studies in animals.
 The discovery that coronary heart disease originates in utero points to the importance of protecting the nutrition and health of women, before and during pregnancy, and protecting young children as part of the strategy to prevent chronic disease in later life.

 2009: Gail G. Harrison, PhD, MNS

-Dr. Harrison is Professor, University of California, Los Angeles (UCLA), School of Public Health.
-She is also Director, UCLA Center for Global and Immigrant Health, and Senior Research Scientist, UCLA Center for Health Policy Research.
-Dr. Harrison is an internationally known scholar whose research, much of it in developing countries in Africa, the Middle East, and Latin America, and in vulnerable populations in the United States, has led to several important advances in maternal-fetal health.
+Dr. Harrison is Professor, University of California, Los Angeles (UCLA), School of Public Health, Director, UCLA Center for Global and Immigrant Health, and Senior Research Scientist, UCLA Center for Health Policy Research.
 In the late 1970s and early 1980s, her work proved that maternal obesity affects fetal growth.
-In 1983, Dr. Harrison was the lead investigator of a study in Egypt that demonstrated how healthy a pregnant woman eats influences the development and health of her baby and the nutrient composition of her breast milk.
-More recently, as a member of an Institute of Medicine (IOM) committee, Dr. Harrison conducted research that showed low-income pregnant women are more likely to eat fresh fruits and vegetables if they receive specific food subsidies.
-That led to the committee’s recommendation that fresh fruit and vegetable vouchers be distributed as part of the U.S. government’s Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) program, which provides federal grants to states for food, health care referrals, and nutrition education.
-In addition to her work with the IOM, Dr. Harrison has served as the president of the Society for International Nutrition Research and has consulted with the World Health Organization.
+In 1983, Dr. Harrison led a study in Egypt that demonstrated how healthy a pregnant woman eats influences the development and health of her baby and the nutrient composition of her breast milk.
+As a member of an Institute of Medicine committee, Dr. Harrison conducted research that showed low-income pregnant women are more likely to eat fresh fruits and vegetables if they receive specific food subsidies.
+That led to the committee’s recommendation that fresh fruit and vegetable vouchers be distributed as part of the U.S. government’s Special Supplemental Nutrition Program for Women, Infants, and Children program, which provides federal grants to states for food, health care referrals, and nutrition education.

 2008: Susan E. Carlson, PhD

 Dr. Carlson is the A. J. Rice Professor of Nutrition and Professor of Pediatrics at the University of Kansas Medical Center.
 She is also Clinical Professor of Obstetrics and Gynecology at the University of Missouri-Kansas City.
-Dr. Carlson has devoted her career to understanding and promoting maternal and infant nutrition.
-She is internationally recognized for her work in maternal-fetal nutrition and specifically for her research on DHA, an omega-3 fatty acid.
+Dr. Carlson is internationally recognized for her work in maternal-fetal nutrition and specifically for her research on DHA, an omega-3 fatty acid.
 Dr. Carlson was the first to recognize and note the implications that human milk-fed infants had higher amounts of circulating DHA than formula-fed infants.
 In 2002, she was awarded honorary membership in the American Dietetic Association for her pioneering work leading to the recognition that DHA was a conditionally essential nutrient for infants.
-Since 2002, Dr. Carlson has taken an active role in the education of U.S. pediatricians, obstetricians, nurses and dietitians about the role of DHA in maternal and infant health.
 She has been involved nationally and internationally in evaluating the quality of evidence and establishing best-practice guidelines for intake of DHA by infants and pregnant women.

 2007: Anna Maria Siega-Riz, PhD, RD

 Dr. Siega-Riz is Associate Professor of Epidemiology at the University of North Carolina, School of Public Health.
 She has a joint appointment in the Department of Nutrition and is a fellow of the Carolina Population Center.
 She serves as the Director of the Nutrition Epidemiology Division and the Nutrition Epidemiology Core of the Clinical Nutrition Research Center.
-Dr. Siega-Riz's research interests include maternal nutritional status and its relationship to birth outcomes, gestational weight gain and obesity development, eating methodology, reproductive epidemiology, child and adolescent eating behaviors, and trends in eating among minority populations.
-She is a co-investigator on the Pregnancy, Infection, and Nutrition (PIN) Study, a large prospective epidemiological study examining the role of infection, stress, physical activity, and nutrition on preterm births among women receiving prenatal care from public institutions.
-Dr. Siega-Riz is recognized as an outstanding researcher, teacher and mentor in maternal-fetal nutrition.
-She is known for her passion about the health of mothers and children.
+Dr. Siega-Riz's research interests include maternal nutritional status and its relationship to birth outcomes, gestational weight gain and obesity development, eating methodology, reproductive epidemiology, and trends in eating among minority populations.
+She is a co-investigator on the Pregnancy, Infection, and Nutrition Study, a large prospective epidemiological study examining the role of infection, stress, physical activity, and nutrition on preterm births among women receiving prenatal care from public institutions.

 2006: William W. Hay, Jr., MD